Content

 Hormones can wreak havoc on your mood at many life stages.
 But it’s not just feeling grouchy — there’s a link between hormones and depression and hormones and anxiety.

-Mood swings can be a sign of a mental health disorder.
+Mood swings can be a sign of a mental health disorder or mood disorder.

-You may also experience intense mood swings and trouble regulating your emotions if you have borderline personality disorder.
+Borderline personality disorder (BPD).
+You may also experience intense mood swings and have trouble regulating your emotions if you have borderline personality disorder.

-Speak to a mental health professional if you think a mental health condition is causing your low mood or mood changes.
+Speak to a mental health professional if you think a mental health condition is causing your low mood or severe mood swings.

-You’ve probably felt short-tempered when you didn’t get your eight hours of shut-eye.
-But lack of sleep can be a legitimate cause of mood fluctuations.
+You’ve probably felt short-tempered when you didn’t get eight hours of shut-eye.
+It's not just your imagination — lack of sleep can be a legitimate cause of mood fluctuations.

 Getting enough good quality sleep is needed for proper brain function and emotional regulation.
 Sleep problems can result in a poor mood, and a lack of sleep can lead to anger and aggression.

-Sleep loss could be voluntary (hello, late-night Netflix binges).
-Or it could be due to a health condition or sleep disorder, such as insomnia or sleep apnea.
+Sleep loss could be voluntary — hello, late-night Netflix binges — or driven by a health condition or sleep disorder, such as insomnia or sleep apnea.

-The catch-22 here is that a person’s mood can stop them from getting enough sleep.
-Sleep and anxiety aren’t the best of friends.
+The catch-22 is that a person’s mood can prevent them from getting enough sleep since sleep and anxiety aren’t the best of friends.

 A health condition could be behind your rapid mood changes.

 For example, there’s a link between hypothyroidism and anxiety.
-Research shows symptoms of anxiety and depression are common among those with hypothyroidism (underactive thyroid).
+Research shows that those with hypothyroidism (underactive thyroid) commonly experience symptoms of anxiety and depression.

 On the flip side, people with hyperthyroidism (overactive thyroid) may also experience psychiatric symptoms and disorders.

 Additionally, there might be a link between diabetes and mood swings.
-But more research is needed, as the evidence is inconclusive.
+However, more research is needed, as the evidence is inconclusive.

-Now you know what causes mood swings — it’s time to stop them from swinging so much.
+Now that you know what causes mood swings, it’s time to stop them from swinging so much.
+While we can’t tell you how to stop mood swings with one simple cure, some good management strategies exist.

-Here’s how to deal with mood swings and feel more stable throughout the day.
+Here’s how to control mood swings naturally, along with some medication treatments.
+Read on to start your journey to feeling more stable throughout the day.

 Exercise and mental health go hand in hand.
 Regular exercise can reduce stress, ease anxiety and stabilize your mood.

-But you don’t need to be a gym rat to get the benefits.
-Try adding a 30-minute walk into your daily routine — it might be enough to elevate your mood.
+But you don’t need to be a gym rat to reap the benefits.
+Try adding a 30-minute walk to your daily routine — it might be enough to elevate your mood.

-For a real mood boost, look for workouts you enjoy, whether that’s rock climbing, yoga or swimming.
+For a real mood boost, look for workouts you enjoy, whether rock climbing, yoga, or swimming.
 Bonus points if you pair a workout with getting out in nature or catching up with friends.

-When a mood swing hits, it’s usually not a salad you crave.
+When a mood swing hits, you’re not usually craving a salad.
 But what you eat can affect more than just your physical health.

-Another review, this time from 2023, found that a poor diet contributes to depression.
-It stated that certain nutrients in particular can help, including:
+A review from 2023 found that a poor diet contributes to depression.
+It also found that certain nutrients can particularly help your mood, including:

 Vitamin D